SaadJamil504/Introduction-to-Data-Science/README.md

 # Introduction to Data Science

 Welcome to my **Introduction to Data Science** repository!
-This repository contains all the course-related content and assignments for my Data Science course.
+This repository contains all the course-related content for my Introduction to Data Science course.

 ## Contents